nemper/ai-tools/meeting-rec-summ/README.md

-Certainly!
-Here's a description of the provided code for your README.md file:

----

 # Text Summarization Tool

 This code is designed for summarizing text documents efficiently.
 It utilizes various libraries and APIs to extract key information from large texts and generate concise summaries.